 BORROWING: Graduates of UWS may continue to check out books and videos under the same lending rules as students at the library, with the exception of reserve materials which lend only to those currently enrolled.

 BOOK/VIDEO DELIVERY: Alumni who are not in the Portland area can access books and videos from the library through inter-library loan.
-Simply visit your local public library and let them know the title(s) that you want to borrow from UWS and we will send them to your library for pick-up.
+Simply visit your local library and let them know the title(s) that you want to borrow from UWS and we will send them to your library for pick-up.
 Be sure to mention that you are a UWS alumni, as we provide this service free of charge to graduates.

 ELECTRONIC MATERIALS: Restrictive licensing agreements imposed by library suppliers, does not allow the library to extend off-campus access to subscribed databases, ebooks, and ejournals to alumni or field doctors.
 Graduates and field doctors can gain access to all of these materials by visiting the library in person.

 ACCESS TO FULL TEXT ARTICLES: Alumni can request articles through interlibrary loan services at their local library.

 Learn more about university-wide alumni benefits and services.